 Netflix and Thrill(ers)

 It may seem cliché, but what better way to spend your Halloween than cuddled up on the sofa with a big bowl of Halloween treats scaring the living daylights out of yourself?
-Netflix have just released The Haunting of Hill House, IT or how about The Chilling Adventures of Sabrina?
-Of course there’s always the old haunting classics like The Shining, Saw or The Omen.
+Netflix have just released In the Tall Grass or Velvet Buzzsaw that will be sure to give you a fright.
+Or how about the old haunting classics like The Shining, Saw or The Omen.

 Shoot your own zombie flick

 Crack out your smartphone and flashlights and shoot your own scary movie.
 Convert your footage to black and white, add some ghost trails, and the ‘mystery’ or suspense’ sound effects and boom.
 Instant scary movie!
 Make zombies walk like the characters in The Ring and The Grudge by speeding up one step and slowing down the next.
 This can be time consuming, but the final effect is really creepy.

 If you want to take your scary movie making skills to the next level – Find out more about studying Film + TV

 If you’re not so big on the scary side of things, you could always check out some animated ‘spooky’ movies like The Nightmare Before Christmas, Coraline or Hotel Transylvania.